ProzorroUKR/openprocurement.api/docs/source/frameworks/electroniccatalogue/tutorial.rst

 .. http:example:: tutorial/upload-submission-conf-docs.http
    :code:

-The bidder see these kind of documents and can download:
+The bidder and framework owner see these kind of documents and can download:

 .. http:example:: tutorial/get-submission-conf-docs-by-owner.http
    :code: